UJhinN/Comparison-of-tuition-fees/README.md

 - Social media sharing capabilities
 - User preference saving and recommendations

-## **Contributing**
-Contributions are welcome!
-Please feel free to submit issues, fork the repository, and create pull requests for any improvements.

 ## **License**
-This project is developed for educational purposes as part of the AI Ecosystem Module coursework.
+This project is developed for educational purposes as part of the AI Ecosystem Module.

 ---